Summer Reading

 A) Educated, Tara Westover

-Enjoy this book!
+- Enjoy this book!
 It’s usually a favorite of students.
 I want you to annotate, but not the point where it’s merely obligatory.
 Read and enjoy this excellent book.
-We will use it to kick off our enlightenment unit.
+We will use it to kick off our enlightenment unit;

 B) The Anthropocene Reviewed: Essays on a Human-Centered Planet, John Green

-This is a cool book of essays in which the author reviews random “humany” things like the QWERTY keyboard, Tetris, and diet Dr. Pepper.
+- This is a cool book of essays in which the author reviews random “humanly” things like the QWERTY keyboard, Tetris, and diet Dr. Pepper.
 How does Green craft each of his arguments?
 Focusing on how arguments are built is the basis of our first unit, rhetorical analysis, so start zoning in on it during your reading.

 The second week of class: